hundeo:

 Foreign body

-Sometimes the ear itches because a Ant or a Beetle has gotten lost in it and irritates the skin.
+Sometimes the ear itches because an ant or bug has got lost in it and is irritating the skin.
 Your faithful companion tries to get rid of the intruder by scratching, rubbing or shaking.
-In doing so, he holds his head at an angle and makes himself known to you by looking, nudging, or rubbing.
-Be careful, because the eardrum could be affected.
+It will hold its head at an angle and make itself known to you by looking, nudging or rubbing.
+Be careful, as the eardrum could be affected.

-If the foreign body is deep and your darling expresses pain, you must be very careful.
+If the foreign body is deep-seated and your pet expresses pain, you must be very careful.

 Collar, chest harness and muzzle